 It’s possible to mix and match equipment to reach a lower price point.
 Different parts can be easily replaced.
 Not only because of their compatibility with existing technology but also because most installers can handle the job.

-Disadvantages of Solar String Inverters
+What Are the Disadvantages of Solar String Inverters?

 Central Point of Failure: As mentioned previously, string inverter solar systems work like Christmas lights: when one panel stops working, the entire system is affected.